 Snow/Ice - When there is a threat of ice and snow, contractors must instruct employees to prepare the area for the event.
 This would include clearing the area of items that could be covered with ice or snow, increasing slip/trip hazards after the event.
+Depending on the layout of the project, it may be necessary to delineate specific walking paths with flagging or similar items to keep workers out of areas that will not be maintained.

 Contractors must develop a JHA or conduct a specialized toolbox talk if workers are required to remove snow or ice from elevated surfaces.
 Fall protection must be required.

-Mud - Contractors must address how it will eliminate the slipping hazards associated with mud created by snow, rain or thawing conditions throughout walking/working areas.
+Mud - Contractors must address how it will eliminate the slipping hazards associated with mud created by snow, rain, or thawing conditions throughout walking/working areas.
 Ruts created by the mud must be eliminated so tripping hazards do not exist and emergency vehicles can access the project areas.